Master of Divinity

 Residence Requirements and Transfer Credit

 A minimum of 40 units must be earned at Fuller Seminary.
-At least 40 units, not including apprenticeships or independent studies, must be taken on the Pasadena campus or one of Fuller’s regional campuses approved for this degree: Seattle, Menlo Park, Irvine, Phoenix, or Houston.
 Requests for transfer of credit for approved graduate studies done at an institution accredited by The Association of Theological Schools or a recognized regional or international accrediting agency will be evaluated on an individual basis by the Academic Advising Office.
 This may include a maximum of 80 quarter hours of graduate theological and biblical studies.
-Nontheological studies are normally not considered for transfer credit.
-Course work taken in a nonreligious setting which might be considered as parallel to course work in the Fuller curriculum may be considered on an individual basis if it is appropriate to the field of concentration, approved by the academic affairs committee, and integrated through a 4-unit directed study.
+Non-theological studies are normally not considered for transfer credit.
+Course work taken in a non-religious setting which might be considered as parallel to course work in the Fuller curriculum may be considered on an individual basis if appropriate and, approved by the Master’s Academic Affairs Committee, and integrated through a 4-unit directed study.

 Time Limits for Completion of Degrees

 In order to ensure that a degree, when granted, represents education that is current and reasonably focused (not acquired a little at a time over an unreasonably long period), all credit applied to the degree must be earned within a certain period of time.
 For the Master of Divinity degree at Fuller, this period has been set at ten years.
 This includes all credit earned elsewhere and applied to the degree, as well as all credit earned at Fuller.